Liz Truss Family History

 Liz may have felt closer to her mother’s side of the family, the Grasbys.
 They were originally from Yorkshire where Liz grew up.
 And her mother Priscilla remained – unlike her father – a big supporter of hers as she rose through the ranks to become the Conservative Prime Minister in 2022.

+Grasbys in Driffield, Yorkshire.
 The roots of this Grasby family were deep in the rural landscape around Driffield in the East Riding of Yorkshire.
 William Grasby, born in 1856, was a shepherd and an inn keeper at Langtoft during Victorian times.

-His son George fought in the Great War with the East Yorkshire Regiment and lost his right leg at the Battle of Passchendaele.
-After the war he became a cobbler on Adelphi Street in Driffield despite his handicap.
-He also performed as a ventriloquist in variety shows during the inter-war period.
+After the war he became a cobbler on Adelphi Street in Driffield despite the loss of his leg, He also performed as a ventriloquist with his doll Jack in variety shows during the inter-war period.

-It was this George who laid the foundation for a socially-upward family.
-His son, also named George, won a place to read classics at Queen’s College, Oxford.
+Liz’s Grandfather George.
+George Grasby’s son, also named George, won a place to read classics at Queen’s College, Oxford.
 During World War II he served with the Army in India in an intelligence role.
 After the war he became a teacher and later a head of classics at Bolton School for 25 years.

 According to one former pupil, the pipe-smoking George Grasby was very much a post-Second World War socialist.
 His daughter Priscilla, Liz’s mother, was one of his pupils and joined the Campaign for Nuclear Disarmament.

-Liz Truss’s Paternal Family Line
+Liz Truss’s Family Line

-- Charles Truss (1834-1891) from Berkshire m.
-Emily Drewett (b.
-1839)
+- Charles Truss from Reading, Berkshire m.
+Emily Drewett (1839-1918) in Abingdon, Berkshire in 1859

-- – Sydney Truss (1879-1913)
+- – Sydney Truss (1879-1913), commercial traveller

 - Sydney Horace Truss from Berkshire m.
-Emily Owers (1878-1972) in 1902
+Emily Owers from Paddington, London (1878-1972) in Hampstead, London in 1902

 - – Clifford Truss (1904-1993)

-- Clifford Owers Truss from London m.
-Joyce Birtwistle (1906-1959) in 1938
+- Clifford Owers Truss from Willesden, London m.
+Joyce Birtwistle from Derbyshire (1906-1959) in Belper, Derbyshire in 1938

 - – Charles Richard Truss (b.
-1942 in Watford)
+1942 in Watford), vicar

 - – John Kenneth Truss (b.
-1947 in Watford)
+1947 in Watford), professor

-- John Kenneth Truss m.
-Priscilla Grasby (b.
-1948) in 1969, divorced in 2003
+- Priscilla Grasby m.
+John Kenneth Truss (b.
+1947) in Cambridge in 1969 (later settled in Leeds), divorced in 2003

 - – Liz Truss (b.
 1975)